Biography

 EARLY LIFE

-JP REYNOLDS (born Rodney Jeremiah Reynolds) is an innovative artist, rapper and songwriter with an eclectic sound.
+JP REYNOLDS (born Rodney Jeremiah Reynolds) is a dynamic creative and innovative artist with an eclectic sound.
 Born in Cleveland, Ohio to Rodney J. Reynolds and Rev. Dr. Lillian F. Reynolds, JP’s parents were told that he would be born brain dead after not receiving enough oxygen to his brain.
 After defying the odds and surviving, JP was given the middle name “Jeremiah,” after the prophet.
 Like his namesake, JP would become a storyteller and man of faith.

 He spent his early years in Cleveland, where he was raised in the baptist church and surrounded by family.
 It was there that he found his faith in God and love for music.